amphp/thread/README.md

 #### Error Handling

 You may have noticed that our examples to this point have not returned results directly.
-Instead, they return an instance of `After\Promise`.
-These monadic placeholder objects allow us to distinguish between successful results and errors.
-The most important thing to remember is this:
+Instead, they return an instance of `Amp\Promise`.
+These monadic placeholder objects allow us to distinguish between successful execution results from our worker threads and errors.
+When using generators to yield control any exceptions encountered will be thrown back into the generator and must be caught or they will bubble up and crash our program.

-> All `After\Promise` instances will notify `when()` callbacks using the "error-first" form when
-> tasks resolve.

-This behavior makes it difficult to accidentlly ignore execution failures.
-Consider ...

 **Uncaught Exception**